 This Bill could represent a significant breakthrough for people affected by pancreatic cancer and other rare cancers, finally bringing them the attention and investment they deserve.

-MP briefing: second reading of the Rare Cancers Bill
+MP briefing: third reading of the Rare Cancers Bill

 Download the briefing